Creating A Learning Ux: 25 Design Concepts In Education

 But often, design is missing from the modern classroom, and we think that’s a big mistake.
 Educators have a lot to learn from the principles of design, bringing strategic thought and creativity to today’s classrooms.

 Well-designed classrooms and educational plans can have a positive impact on educational outcomes, and it all starts with educators.
-Read on to find out about the 25 design principles that we think are important for educators to use and understand.
+Below are 25 design principles important for educators to use and understand.

 Designers don’t like to leave users guessing about what will happen next.
 When you click on a website link, you expect to be taken to a new site.
 Students should expect the same.
 Be predictable in your teaching style so that students can know what to expect when they walk into your classroom each day.

 Much like unity, balance helps to create a unified design, making sure that no one space takes away from the whole of the design.
 In the classroom, balance is a great way to make sure you’re not focusing too much on any one thing, neglecting other important lessons.

 Designers use movement to guide viewers to focal areas, often with lines, shapes, and colors.
 Educators can use this principle, guiding students to key ideas with leading questions and helpful hints.

 Just as users and viewers crave variety in design, so do your students.
 As an educator, making variety an important principle in your instruction can help keep your students’ attention and guide them through the coursework.

 In a good design, it’s clear what’s most important, with a defined hierarchy that leads viewers through elements in order of their significance.
 Design concepts in education rely on hierarchy–which means teachers can use this principle, focusing on what’s most important early on in the lesson when you’re most likely to have the attention of your students.

 Great designers anticipate how their viewers and users will need to interact with what they create, and teachers can do the same thing.
 Anticipate how your students will go through new lessons as you’re planning them, and make adjustments for better flow if you need to.